 Google explicitly wants its code review practices to be light-weight and fast.
 And even though Google enforces the ownership and readability criteria for approval, the code review process is – with 4 hours on average – really fast.
 Small changes are reviewed within 1 hour, larger ones within 5 hours.
 Other companies report average turnaround times of over 15 hours.At Google, code review are on average completed within 4 hours.
 Click To Tweet

-So, how does Google do it?
+So, how does Google do code reviews so fast?

 Well, looking at the data reported, we can see that there are two important factors: the number of review participants and change size.